 It is recommended that personal 'precious' items are not brought to school unless they are for a specific purpose and are part of some class activity.

-The photos include class photos, sports and school teams.
+- The photos include class photos, individual and family/whanau groupings

 School Camps are an educational experience involving learning outside the classroom setting.

 Day excursions take place during the year - in conjunction with classroom planning.
 Parents are encouraged to participate, and are welcomed as helpers.

 Lunch boxes are checked by the duty teacher before the children are dismissed from the lunch area, to ensure that the children have had sufficient to eat.